ai-solution-eng/ai-solution-demos/ai-custom-code-assistant/README.md

 - Fill in the details below (Remember you saved the endpoint url and api token in the previosu step):

-  Mlis Endpoint : Replace the model endpoint link from MLIS.
+  Mlis Endpoint : Replace the NIM codellama/codellama-13b-instruct model endpoint link from MLIS.

-  Model Id      : Add the actual model-id/model-name
+  Model Id      : Add the actual model-id/model-name i.e **codellama/codellama-13b-instruct**

   Api Token     : Add the API Token generated from HPE MLIS for the model deployment.